Announcing the BioBase Fish Mapping Layer: EcoFish!

 Figure 1.
 Posidonia seagrass growing off the Mediterranean Coast of Spain.
 See us map it

-Continue reading “Weeds and Grass: mysterious and underappreciated treasures of the sea”
+Continue reading “Weeds and Seagrass: mysterious and underappreciated treasures of the sea”

 What Is BioBase?